Loading...

 How to consume Mixed Vegetable Juice (Vegetables Other Than Tomato) without glucose spikes

-Engage in a light physical activity, such as a walk, after drinking the juice to help your muscles use up the glucose.
+Engage in light physical activity, like a short walk, after consuming your juice to help utilize glucose more efficiently.

 healthspan-mbl